Release Date: August 22, 2005

 Deadline: September 6, 2005

-Directly Observed Therapy (DOT) as practiced by Toronto Public Health includes observing the ingestion of medication by a client who has active TB.
+Directly Observed Therapy (DOT), as implemented by Toronto Public Health includes observing the ingestion of medication by a client who has active TB.
 The goal of the TB DOT program is to reduce reactivation and Multi Drug Resistance (MDR) by increasing the number of clients receiving and completing DOT.

-6. Submit a draft report with the findings of the pilot-test, with evidence of reliability and validity of the survey and recommendations for changes to the survey.
+4. Submit a draft program description and logic model for approval.
 An electronic version of the draft is required in a current MS Word format.

-* Significant experience/expertise in applied research and evaluation, preferably in a public health setting
+* Significant experience/expertise in program evaluation, preferably in a public health setting, especially in evaluability assessments

-* Preference will be given to those with knowledge of Communicable Disease Control, and TB in particular
+* Preference will be given to those with knowledge of Communicable Disease Control

 * Strong project management skills